I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

 Great players have learned hard lessons that have brought them to the pinnacles of their careers as professional basketball athletes.
 Learn from their mistakes, learn from their movements, copy their fundamental skills, and most importantly model their mindset.
 It is after all their mindset that has kept them at such a high level of achievement over an extended period of time.
 Without it they would be nothing.
 Yet with it, the World is their Oyster.

-Persistence, Determination and Resilience are possibly the most important and fundamental qualities of a Superstar basketball athlete.
+Persistence, Determination, and Resilience are possibly the most important and fundamental qualities of a Superstar basketball athlete.
 You can work as hard as you want on improving your basketball game.
-However, if you do not persist with determination and resilience to outlast others vying for the same goals as you, than you will struggle to amount to anything of any significance.
+However, if you do not persist with determination and resilience to outlast others vying for the same goals as you then you will struggle to amount to anything of any significance.